Socotra Caves: Natural Wonders Worth Exploring

 Dragon Blood Trees and Unique Flora

-Socotra is home to the iconic Dragon Blood Trees, with their umbrella-like canopies.
+Socotra is home to the iconic Dragon Blood Trees with their umbrella-like canopies.
 The island's unique flora includes a variety of endemic species that can be found nowhere else on Earth.
 The Dracaena cinnabari is not only the island's emblem, but also a monument to its diverse ecosystem.
+These trees are best viewed at the Diksam Plateau, often combined with cave tours.

 Pristine Beaches and Marine Life